 There is a widespread misperception that soda’s carbonation is the primary factor contributing to its unfavorability for dogs.
-However, that’s not the only reason why coke and dogs don’t mix.
+However, that’s not the only reason why soda and dogs don’t mix.

 Despite being designed with humans in mind, soda isn’t even healthy for humans.
 Soda has little nutritional value and is loaded with artificial chemicals.

 Additionally, these undesirable substances might cause food allergies.
-Here are 3 main reasons why you should not let your pet drink soda.
+Here are 3 main reasons why can’t dogs drink soda.

 Although it might be tempting, it’s not always a good idea to share bites and drinks from our soda drink with our furry pals.
 Although a small caffeine surge in the middle of the day may help you get through the day, caffeine may be quite harmful to your dog.